-Glazed windows will keep the heat out in summer and keep the warmth in in winter.
+Glazed windows will keep the heat out in summer and keep the warmth in winter.

-Darker exterior paint colours may be in vogue, but they’ll make your home hotter.
+Darker exterior paint colors may be in vogue, but they’ll make your home hotter.
 Consider lighter tones to help keep your house cool.

 CHANGE YOUR HABITS